|This sign served as a valuable warning to keep us and others from exploring beyond this point when we visited Lava Tree Park yesterday.|

 |Big Island is all about the lava as shown in these drawings.|

-This morning I packed my clothing and later today, I’ll begin the process of packing all that we have scattered about this big four bedroom house, mainly in the master bedroom, en suite bath and kitchen.
-I’ll be relived when we’re done and situated, perhaps stopping to take a breath and realize that most of them are gone, back to the frozen tundra of Minnesota, now with temperatures below zero.
+This morning I packed my clothing and later today, I’ll begin the process of packing all that we have scattered about this big four-bedroom house, mainly in the master bedroom, en suite bath, and kitchen.
+I’ll be relieved when we’re done and situated, perhaps stopping to take a breath and realize that most of them are gone, back to the frozen tundra of Minnesota, now with temperatures below zero.

 |Sign on display at the park.|

 Yes, we are warm weather people, following the sun wherever we may go with a few exceptions into the future, as we seek to fulfill our dreams of a few cold-weather wildlife expeditions.

 |A picnic area in Lava Tree Park was desolate.|